o3de/o3de.org/content/docs/release-notes/22-10-0/_index.md

 - There's an issue with running the Game Launcher in a maximized window, by pressing "Play Game (Maximized)" in the O3DE Editor. [#12125](https://github.com/o3de/o3de/pull/12125)

+**Script Canvas**

+- Saving changes to a script that's incompatible with the interpreter can crash the O3DE Editor. [#11747](https://github.com/o3de/o3de/issues/11747)

+**Prefabs**

+- Deleting or reordering a nested prefab in Prefab Edit Mode disrupts the rest of the outliner view. [#11737](https://github.com/o3de/o3de/issues/11737)